In this article

 When plaque builds up on teeth, it can cause inflammation, pain, and infection in your gums.
 This can lead to gingivitis (early gum disease).
 If gingivitis goes untreated, it can turn into periodontitis (advanced gum disease).

-Current scientific evidence shows that tooth powders may be effective at reducing plaque and, therefore, gum disease.1, 2, 3 However, more evidence is needed to determine whether tooth powder effectively controls gingivitis.
+Current scientific evidence shows that tooth powders may effectively reduce plaque and gum disease.1,2,3 However, more evidence is needed to determine whether tooth powder effectively controls gingivitis.

 Tooth powder is likely an effective whitening agent due to its abrasive properties.
 But again, more research is needed to determine the effectiveness of tooth powder in removing stains from your teeth.